galacticalex/compliance-artefact-generator/README.md

 Rscript generate-artefacts.R LicenceList.csv
 ```

-All output will be placed into the directory that the command was run from.
+Generated artefacts will be placed into the directory that the command was run from.
+The licence list should be encoded in UTF-8 and be present in the working directory.

 ## Licence